johno/johnotander.github.io/_drafts/2014-02-08-decorators-on-rails.md

 This is the accompanying blog post for a similarly titled lightening talk for a [localmotion](http://localmotion.io) #brewby.
 [The slides can be found here.](http://johnotander.com/decorators_on_rails)

 Decorators can be very useful for cleaning up view logic and models in a Rails application.
-The [Draper gem](https://github.com/drapgergem/draper) makes it simple, and worthwhile, to incorporate into an existing codebase.
+The [Draper gem](https://github.com/drapgergem/draper) makes it simple, and worthwhile, to incorporate the pattern into an existing codebase.
+Resulting in something easier to maintain, with presentation logic in it's own special object.

 ## What is a decorator?